- BLW allows babies to self-feed with finger foods.

 In theory, with BLW you expose your baby to a wide variety of healthy foods, teach him to eat food that the family enjoys, and allow him to control his own intake.
 No grams or teaspoons are counted when preparing your baby’s food, nor is it necessary for your baby to finish it all.
 Eating should be a pleasurable experience.

 What are some principles of baby-led weaning?

-- Food offered must be soft enough to mash with tongue at roof of mouth and large enough so that small pieces do not break and pose a choking hazard
+- Food offered must be soft enough to mash by pressing the tongue against the roof of mouth, and large enough so that small pieces do not break apart and become a choking hazard.

 - The baby must have adult supervision while eating.

 - The baby must be sitting upright when eating.

 - The food must be the size of child’s fist and preferably protrude from fist when grasped.

 - Baby should never be left alone with the food.

 - Only your baby should put food in his mouth and at his own pace.